SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

     <tr>
       <td>3</td>
       <td>Remote JNDI Name</td>
-      <td>This is the JNDI name for the Connection Factory as configured on the Solace appliance.
+      <td>This is the JNDI name for the Connection Factory as configured on the Solace Message Router.
 This can be configured using CLI or through SolAdmin from the JMS Tab</td>
     </tr>
 </table>